babylonhealth/ios-playbook/Cookbook/Proposals/AdditionalRulesForDanger.md

 - we have no reliable way of mapping the association between each target and their respective strings
 - this process should be automated by using SwiftGen instead

-We would need to whitelist `Localizable.*\.swift` as well as the `Localizable.string` and its corresponding target-specific files in order to implement both rules.
+We would need to whitelist `Localizable.*\.swift` as well as the `Localizable.string` and its corresponding target-specific files (TargetSpecificLocalizable.strings) in order to implement both rules.

 ### Feedbacks must have the `when` prefix